bartvanhoey/Magitui/README.md

 # Magitui

-Magitui is a .NET MAUI app to keep track of your and your family s' financial situation.
+Magitui is a .NET MAUI app to keep track of your financial situation.

 The Magitui app store its data in a private GitHub repository.